-Northern Virginians who love both the beach and their pets are in luck: The state offers several dog-friendly beaches that are perfect locations for a daytrip in the sand with your four-legged friends.
-Here, find details on 10 of our favorites below.
+Northern Virginians who love both the beach and their pets are in luck: The state offers several dog-friendly beaches that are perfect locations for a day trip in the sand with your four-legged friends.
+Here, details on 10 of our favorites.

 Located in Virginia Beach and roughly three and a half hours from Fairfax County, First Landing State Park is just close enough for a weekend trip but far enough away to help you escape your daily stressors.
-Note that First Landing State Park allows dogs on the beach as long as it’s not a designated swimming area, so be sure to pay attention to signage. // 2500 Shore Drive, Virginia Beach
+Note that First Landing State Park allows dogs on the beach as long as it’s not a designated swimming area, so pay attention to signage. // 2500 Shore Dr., Virginia Beach

 From Memorial Day to Labor Day, Virginia Beach opens the beach at the North End above 42nd Street and the South End in the Sandbridge area before 10 a.m. and after 6 p.m.
 And, throughout the rest of the year during the off season, dogs are allowed full access on the beach as long as they are leashed, so keep this location on your list for year-round adventures with your pooch. // Throughout Virginia Beach